Showing 1 - 20 of 64 results

 File 5383: Full Text >

-Homeward bound, the Lewis and Clark Expedition leaves Washington state on May 5, 1806.
+Homeward bound, the Lewis and Clark Expedition leaves future state of Washington on May 5, 1806.

-On May 5, 1806, after taking an overland shortcut from present-day Wallula to the vicinity of Clarkston, the Lewis and Clark Expedition leaves the confines of what is now Washington state.
+On May 5, 1806, after taking an overland shortcut from present-day Wallula to the vicinity of Clarkston, the Lewis and Clark Expedition leaves the confines of what is now the state of Washington.
 From here, the explorers will continue east, ending their 8,000-mile "voyage of discovery" in St. Louis, Missouri, four months later.

 File 5398: Full Text >